 5) Be curious: express interest and create a dialogue — your children are often doing something productive and would value your genuine interest and support.
 (Source: Challenge Success)

-Smart Phones and Social Media Access: What to Know Before the Genie is Out of the Bottle by Laura Short McIntire
+Smart Phones and Social Media Access: What to Know Before the Genie is Out of the Bottle by the SBFC Parent Advisors

 Teens, Technology, and Social Media: Is it Time to Examine My Own Habits? by Kim Digilio